obihill/restive.js/README.md

 # Restive.JS

 Restive.JS is a JQuery Plugin that helps you quickly and easily add features to your Web Site that enable it respond and adapt to virtually every Web-enabled Device.
-Using a combination of Device Detection, Advanced Breakpoints Management, and Orientation Management, the Plugin will give your Website an uncanny ability to stay robust in the face of a constantly changing device landscape.
+Using a combination of Device Detection, Advanced Breakpoints Management, and Orientation Management, the Plugin will give your Website an uncanny ability to quickly adapt in a constantly changing device landscape.